From Biographical section of History of Maine - pgs 175-177

 and His Mill

 Mr. Libbey became interested in the electrical possibilities of the Androscoggin River, and in 1901 he purchased control of the Lewiston & Auburn Electric Company and the American Light & Power Company and consolidated them under the name of the former company.
-This light and power interest were added to in 1906 by the purchase of the Mechanic Falls Electric Company.
+This light and power interest was added to in 1906 by the purchase of the Mechanic Falls Electric Company.
 For many years Mr. Libbey conceived the idea of a huge power plant at Deer Rips.
 Work was begun early in 1902 and in 1904 this plant was put in operation after thirty-one months of labor and expenditure of a considerable amount of money.
 The plant is today estimated as worth considerably over a million dollars.

 Libbey-Dingley Dam - Deer Rips